michael-dev/dokuwikietherpadlite/README.md

 ## configuration ##

 This plugin needs configuration.
 See the dokuwiki configuration editor for this.
-Especially you will need to configure:
-* the address of your own etherpad lite instance
-* the APIKEY.
-It is created by your etherpad lite instance on its first start and written to the APIKEY.txt file.
-Copy and paste the files content into the dokuwiki plugin config.
+More information can be found on https://www.dokuwiki.org/plugin:etherpadlite .

 ### etherpad lite plugin ###